arangodb/docs/3.10/data-science.md

 ### Graph Analytics

-Graph Analytics consists of an analysis applied on graph-based data and has applicability in various fields such as marketing, fraud, supply chain, product recommendations, drug development, law enforcement, and cybersecurity.
+Graph Analytics is applicable in various fields such as marketing, fraud detection, supply chain, product recommendations, drug development, law enforcement, and cybersecurity.

-Graph Analytics uses an unsupervised learning method based on algorithms that are performing analytical processing directly on graphs stored in ArangoDB.
-This [Distributed Iterative Graph Processing (Pregel)](graphs-pregel.html) is intended to help you gain analytical insights on your data, without having to use external processing systems.
+Graph Analytics uses an unsupervised learning method based on algorithms that perform analytical processing directly on graphs stored in ArangoDB.
+The [Distributed Iterative Graph Processing (Pregel)](graphs-pregel.html) is intended to help you gain analytical insights in your data, without having to use external processing systems.

 ArangoDB includes the following graph algorithms:
-- [Page Rank](graphs-pregel.html#page-rank): used for ranking documents in a graph search/traversal
+- [Page Rank](graphs-pregel.html#page-rank): used for ranking documents in a graph search/traversal.
 - [Single-Source Shortest Path](graphs-pregel.html#single-source-shortest-path): calculates
   the shortest path length between the source and all other vertices.
-  For example, _How to get from a to b_
+  For example, _How to get from a to b_?
 - [Hyperlink-Induced Topic Search (HITS)](graphs-pregel.html#hyperlink-induced-topic-search-hits):
-  a link analysis algorithm that rates Web pages
+  a link analysis algorithm that rates web pages.
 - [Vertex Centrality](graphs-pregel.html#vertex-centrality): identifies the most important nodes in a graph.
 For example, _Who are the influencers in a social network?_
 - [Community Detection](graphs-pregel.html#community-detection): identifies distinct subgroups
-  within a community structure
+  within a community structure.

 ### GraphML

 GraphML capabilities of using more data outperform conventional deep learning methods and **solve high-computational complexity graph problems**, such as:
-- Drug discovery, repurposing, and predicting adverse effects
+- Drug discovery, repurposing, and predicting adverse effects.
-- Personalized product/service recommendation
+- Personalized product/service recommendation.
-- Supply chain and logistics
+- Supply chain and logistics.

 With GraphML, you can also **predict relationships and structures**, such as:
-- Predict molecules for treating diseases (precision medicine)
+- Predict molecules for treating diseases (precision medicine).
-- Predict fraudulent behavior, credit risk, purchase of product or services
+- Predict fraudulent behavior, credit risk, purchase of product or services.
-- Predict relationships among customers, accounts
+- Predict relationships among customers, accounts.

-ArangoDB is using well-known GraphML frameworks like [Deep Graph Library](https://www.dgl.ai){:target="_blank"}
+ArangoDB uses well-known GraphML frameworks like
+[Deep Graph Library](https://www.dgl.ai){:target="_blank"}
 and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/){:target="_blank"}
 and connects to these external machine learning libraries.
 When coupled to